origo-map/origo-documentation/content/controls.md

 ### About control

 Adds an about map control.
-A button is added to the menu.
+A button is added to the mapmenu.
 On button click, a splash popup will show general info about the map. **NOTE** - requires mapmenu control.

 Property | Description
 ---|---